alolalo/Revolver-DS/README.md

   - generative "SySS-layers" layering and naming of system-wide MVC | MVL patterns (soon)

 # Copyright Notice: CC-BA-NC-SA
 For the time being, you can use this for your own personal indie projects, but not commercially.
-That's to put this in the right perception of expectation first; it's not commercial-grade (yet), it's intellectual property until then using the Creative Commons - Non-commercial, Share-Alike license.
+That's to put this in the right perception of expectation first; it's not commercial-grade any time soon, it's experimentational until then using the Creative Commons - Non-commercial, Share-Alike license.
+That means basically it's a copy-warning agreement :)

-### CopyRight Property Notice: Creative Commons BA-NC-SA
-  - use RevolverDS or any of it's parts for any commercial activities that are directly in line with it's own goals (source DS, affiliate products)
-  - using the naming, branding and conventions of RevolverDS in any form or medium of documentation without asking prior approval at https://www.askgu.us
-  - using the generative "B.O.U.W" naming pattern: B.O.U.W.:_fork_:. in any form or medium of documentation without prior approval at https://www.askgu.us
-  - using the naming, branding and conventions of Gu.us (askgu.us, justgu.us, followgu.us, fuckgu.us) in any form, medium or documentation without using the appropriate accreditation & approval

-Why?
-First Things First: What's yours is yours, what's mine is mine.
-Tinkering takes more time than you think, and since a GIF is worth millions to people these days, so too do I mark my words and design of the RevolverDS convention as Intelectual Property.
-You can use my work for free, but never my name or my claims of being the origin to my creation(s).
-Laws don't make people do the right thing, rights set things straight from the start.
-That's why all my IP is CopyRight protected, so my work can be copied left.

 ## Gravemaker Typescales
 #### Dedecated to Thomas Gravemaker's 50yrs of Letterpressing Mentoring & Mastering